 Best iPhone for Photographers iMore 2020

 iPhone cameras get better each year.
-Features such as Smart HDR and an adjustable depth of field are just two of the camera technologies the iPhone XS Max offers making it our most recommended iPhone for smartphone photographers.
+For the first time, the company's flagship device has a three-camera system for taking shots in any environment.
+It's this system that makes the iPhone 11 Pro Max our most recommended iPhone for smartphone photographers in 2020.
 We've gathered other noteworthy models to help you choose the one that fits your needs best.

 The largest of Apple's two current flagship devices offers the most advanced internals found on a large display iPhone to date.
-The iPhone XS Max features a 6.5-inch (diagonal) all-screen OLED Multi‑Touch display with dual 12MP wide-angle (ƒ/1.8 aperture) and telephoto (ƒ/2.4 aperture) cameras and a 7MP TrueDepth front camera with a ƒ/2.2 aperture.
+The iPhone 11 Pro Max features a 6.5-inch (diagonal) all-screen OLED Multi‑Touch display with a triple camera.
+These are an Ultra Wide: ƒ/2.4 aperture and 120 degree field of view, Wide: ƒ/1.8 aperture, and Telephoto: ƒ/2.0 aperture.
+There's a front-facing 12MP TrueDepth camera too.

-Among the impressive camera features found on the iPhone XS Max is Smart HDR, which automatically adds more highlight and shadow detail to your photos.
+Among the impressive camera features found on the iPhone 11 Pro Max is Smart HDR, which automatically adds more highlight and shadow detail to your photos.
 It does so using fast sensors, an enhanced ISP, and advanced algorithms.
-With an adjustable depth of field, the iPhone XS Max can blur the background as much or as little as you want.
+With an adjustable depth of field, the iPhone 11 Pro can blur the background as much or as little as you want.
 In doing so, you can create amazing portraits in seconds.

-The iPhone XS Max isn't just great at taking photos.
-It also offers an A12 Bionic chip with a next-generation Neural Engine for fast performance.
+The iPhone 11 Pro isn't just great at taking photos.
+It also offers an A13 Bionic chip with a third-generation Neural Engine for fast performance.
 The chip uses real-time machine learning to transform the way you experience photos, gaming, augmented reality, and more.
-The phone is up to 50 percent faster than the iPhone X, which was retired in 2018.

 Of course, all of these goodies come at a price.
-The iPhone XS Max is Apple's most expensive handset with a starting price of $1,049.
-It's available in space gray, silver, and gold.
+The iPhone 11 Pro has a starting price of $1,099.
+It's available in space gray, silver, gold, and midnight green.

 - Biggest iPhone display to date